Check out what other travelers say about Minneapolis on tripadvisor

 137. Tuck under a cozy blanket with your sweetie and watch the sights from the horse-drawn carriage of the Hitching Company.

 138. Fly kites during the annual Lake Harriet Winter Kite Festival.

-140. Ski—or just watch—the breathtakingly beautiful Luminary Loppet each February.
+140. Ski—or just watch—the breathtakingly beautiful Luminary Loppet each February in the City of Lakes Loppet.
 The course is lit by thousands of candle lights.

-141. Bundle up and go watch amateur and pro athletes compete in the U.S. Pond Hockey Championships in January on Lake Nokomis.
+141. Bundle up and go watch amateur and pro athletes compete in the U.S. Pond Hockey Championships on Lake Nokomis.

 144. Take in some tunes at one of the many local bars and theaters.
 Favorites include: Triple Rock Social Club, Fine Line Music Cafe, the Varsity Theater and 331 Club.

-146. Go to a sporting event—from roller derby and broomball to baseball and basketball.
+146. Go to an alternate sporting event—from roller derby and broomball to skijoring and Ultimate Frisbee.